hemin110/tensorflow_test/README.md

 # tensorflow_test
-recode some code about tensorflow
+recode some codes about tensorflow